Driving in India?

 Importing your used private car is an undertaking that is not only somewhat tricky but also rather expensive and, ultimately, pointless.
-As customs duties for imported used cars can run up to 160% of their actual value, you should only really consider this option if there is absolutely no other way for you to obtain a car that fits your needs.
+As used cars have a (minimum) import duty rate of 125% of their actual value, you should only really consider this option if there is absolutely no other way for you to obtain a car that fits your needs.

 Most people need an import license in order to take their car with them to India.
 There are, however, a number of categories for exemption from the need for a license.
 Customs duties have to be paid in both cases.
 The exempt categories include, for instance, disabled persons who rely on vehicles customized to their needs, Indians returning to India after a period of at least two years abroad, honorary consuls, and branches or offices of foreign companies.